 Do you have any ideas for outdoor play at home for a child with vision impairment?

-Outdoor play is important for all children, particularly for children with vision impairment.
-It can provide real life, concrete experiences from which they learn about the world around them.
+Outdoor play is important for all children, including children with vision impairment.
+It provides real life, concrete experiences from which they learn about the world around them.
 It helps them face challenges and take risks and provides the perfect opportunity to have fun with friends and stay active.

-It's important to make sure the space is safe and that they are aware of dangers like ponds and steps and create familiar reference points to help them know where they are in the garden.
+Make sure the space is safe and that all children are aware of dangers like ponds and steps.
+Create familiar reference points to help them know where they are in the garden.

 Paddling pools and sand pits can provide a lot of tactile fun.
 For example, plastic toys can be played with in the pool and the sand pit.
 You can use the water to pretend paint a path or fence or do a ‘toy wash’ creating lots of bubbles.